Targeted Demethylating Gene Therapy of Fibrosis

 In vivo proof-of-principle for kidney fibrosis achieved.

-International patent application filed in the name of the University Medical Center Göttingen.
+We have a US-patent granted and a pending EP-patent application filed in the name of the University Medical Center Göttingen.

 Dr. Vanessa Jensen